agsandrew - Fotolia

 The answer is easy: Consider all-disk over all-flash or hybrid flash for hyper-converged storage and HCI platforms when you value capacity over performance to a sufficient extent.
 That line is incredibly subjective, of course, and will vary based on a number of factors.
 These include an organization's tolerance for additional costs to ensure application performance and the application mix that is being supported by the hyper-converged storage platform.

-If you're operating an application that is especially write-heavy, you may need to consider flash, at least in a hybrid way.
+If you're operating an application that is especially write-heavy, you may need to consider hyper-converged flash storage, at least in a hybrid way.
 But, again, it depends on the sustained write needs of the application.
 Analyze each of the applications you intend to run in the environment to determine what's needed.

 Dig Deeper on Hyper-Converged Infrastructure Systems